Sampling-aware Adversarial Attacks Against Large Language Models: Experiments

-\textbf{Label-free entropy objective.} We evaluate the data-free entropy-maximization objective in our distributional framework and find that while it appears ineffective in the prevalent single-sample regime, it performs comparably to the default affirmative objective on all models except Llama 3 protected by Circuit Breakers \citep{zou2024improving} when taking a distributional perspective (see \autoref{tab:3-entropy-objective-asr}).
+To demonstrate how our sampling-aware perspective can inspire new approaches to attack design, we explore the label-free entropy-maximization objective introduced in \autoref{sec:entropy_opt} as a proof-of-concept.
+This objective, while appearing ineffective in the single-sample regime, performs comparably to the default affirmative objective on all models except Llama 3 protected by Circuit Breakers \citep{zou2024improving} when evaluated with a sampling-aware perspective (see \autoref{tab:3-entropy-objective-asr}).
+Applying the entropy objective to more tokens than just the first did not achieve improved results and sometimes led to incoherent generations.
+Another advantage of focusing on the first token is that the objective can be relatively easily computed and optimized even in black-box settings with single-token logit access.

-While the affirmative objective tends to yield continued improvements over more optimization steps, it is slower to reach high performance early on.
-In contrast, our entropy-maximization objective achieves strong ASR much faster, e.g., 64\% $\text{ASR}@50$ on Llama 3.1 8B in only 5 GCG steps, versus 46\% for the affirmative objective.
-This suggests that a hybrid approach, starting with entropy-maximization and transitioning to the affirmative objective could offer the best of both worlds.
+\textbf{The entropy objective is faster to optimize \& yields more natural model responses.} While the affirmative objective tends to yield continued improvements over more optimization steps, it reaches high performance more slowly.
+In contrast, our entropy-maximization objective achieves strong ASR much faster, e.g., 64\% $\text{ASR}_q@50$ on Llama 3.1 8B after 5 GCG steps, versus 46\% for the affirmative objective.
+This suggests a hybrid approach, starting with entropy-maximization and transitioning to the affirmative objective, could offer the best of both worlds.
+The generated harmful completions are more natural and better reflect each model's idiosyncratic syntax (see \autoref{tab:entropy-completions} \& \autoref{fig:entropy-kl}).

+\textbf{Sampling at high temperatures does not achieve the same effect.} An alternative way to introduce additional randomness into model generations is to sample at higher temperatures.
+However, as shown in \autoref{fig:temperature-histogram}, this approach faces a trade-off: lower temperatures lead to increased repetition and safer outputs that more often follow rigid refusal patterns, while higher temperatures quickly produce incoherent generations.
+The entropy objective avoids this problem by only increasing the entropy of the predictions at the first token position, allowing for coherent generations afterwards.
+At a fixed query budget of $q=50$, sampling achieves an $ASR_q$ of 0.46 against Llama 3.1 8B, compared to 0.84 for the entropy objective.
+Even with a $20\times$ larger sampling budget ($ASR_q@1000$), sampling alone only reaches 0.65.